UBCMOCCA/CPSC426_A4_2/README.md

 =======
 # Intro

-This code uses Physijs which is a wrapper for the ammo.js project which is a port of the Bullet physics library.
+This coe implements a framework that will allow you to get started with a multi-agent simulation.

 # Instructions

  1. Download the code.
 You can either clone/fork the repository or download the code as a zip file.
  2. Typically JavaScript is sent from a server and no JavaScript files are stored on your "local" computer.
 This makes it a little more challenging to run javaScript code, especially if other JavaScript files are accessed.
-Some web browser will deny access to files on your local machine (for good reason).executable There are two ways to get around this.
+Some web browser will deny access to files on your local machine (for good reason).
+There are two ways to get around this.
 You can install a webserver on your computer, this is not very difficult, installing something like WAMP or LAMP works well.
 If you don't want to install a webserver on your computer you will have to disable the security precautions of your web browser to allow the running of local scripts